savob/savobajic.ca/content/projects/work/magnet.md

 # Overview

-When I was a research assistant for AMNL my primary job was to design and build a system to generate alternating 3D magnetic fields at frequencies in the 10's of kHz, across a workspace on the order of a couple cm.
+When I was a summer research assistant for the [Advanced Micro and Nanosystems Laboratory (AMNL)](https://amnl.mie.utoronto.ca/) my primary job was to design and build a system to generate alternating 3D magnetic fields at frequencies in the 10's of kHz, across a workspace on the order of a couple cm.
 This was to be used to later test and tune the hyperthermia therapy we were developing where these fields were meant to cause nanoparticles to generate heat.

 In addition to building the field generator, I was meant to deliver a control scheme for it to aid in localizing the magnitude of the resulting magnetic field as well as a recommended particle size derived from either simulations or experiments.